bramp/blog/README.md

  [ ] Minify CSS
  [ ] Report bug in hugo with tags with dots in the name.
 For example "last.fm" is handled incorrectly.
- [ ] Sitemap.xml does not contain all pages (such as /opensource-project/*)
+ [ ] Sitemap.xml does not contain all pages (such as /opensource-project/*) [ ] The Summary/Descriptions are wrong on pages using the <!--more--> syntax